huridocs/pdf-document-layout-analysis/README.md

 ## Usage

-As we mentioned at the [Quick Start](#quick-start), you can start the service simply like this:
+As we mentioned at the [Quick Start](#quick-start), you can use the service simply like this:

     curl -X POST -F 'file=@/PATH/TO/PDF/pdf_name.pdf' localhost:5060